adonisjs/v5-docs/content/api/orm/base-model.md

 console.log(user.$isLocal) // true
 ```

+---

 ### delete
-Delete the row inside the database and freezes the model instance for further modifications.
+Delete the row inside the database and freeze the model instance for further modifications.
 However, the instance can still be used for reading values.

 ```ts
 const user = await User.find(1)